AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/networking/controlling-fixtures-over-a-network.md

     5th, 6th, etc universes.

--   An unknown device is one which doesn't format an Art-Net poll reply properly so the console doesn\'t known if it is an input or output device.
+-   An unknown device is one which doesn't format an Art-Net poll reply properly so the console doesn't known if it is an input or output device.

 Additional Art-Net Resources